The Best Way To Buy Silver: Guide to Buying Physical Silver

 Bottom Line: Silver bars are generally the least expensive way to buy silver bullion.

 Various name brand silver bars

 For those who want an alternative to rounds and desire silver closest to its market price, there are silver bars.
-Coins often trade for prices several percentage points above the spot price, but you can buy silver bars for pennies above spot.
+Coins often trade for prices several percentage points above the silver spot price, but you can buy silver bars for pennies above spot.